 Should Personal Injury Awards be Taxed? – a student paper.

 Lawsuit loans are really not loans.
-That’s why the companies which “loan” money to plaintiffs in accident cases are able to charge such high rates of interest.
+That’s why the companies that “loan” money to plaintiffs in accident cases are able to charge such high rates of interest.
 If it was a loan, the interest rate would be usurious (usury) which is illegal.
 What makes these “loans” legal is that they are an investment in your case.
 This is called non-recourse funding.
 The company “loaning” you the money is investing in your case because if you lose your case, if you don’t have to pay the money back.
 If it was a loan, you would have to pay the money back.

 Ethics Opinions Regarding Non-Recourse Funding – A list of opinions in most states concerning money provided to plaintiffs in personal injury cases.